EnriqueSolarte/direct_360_FPE/readme.md

 * [Pilot scenes](https://drive.google.com/drive/folders/1kO_rvAAJ4y4HuBN-PczhMw6Yb1cBPvx7?usp=share_link)

 ### DISCLAIMER:
 MP3D-FPE is a collected dataset for the task of floor plan estimation.
-This dataset is stricly an extension of [MP3D](https://niessner.github.io/Matterport/).
+This dataset is strictly an extension of [MP3D](https://niessner.github.io/Matterport/).
 Therefore, the data policies and copyrights of this dataset are under the the terms and condition described by [Matterport](https://niessner.github.io/Matterport/#download:~:text=Dataset%20Download,to%20the%20dataset.).

 <!-- ![](https://i.imgur.com/qd80tlW.gif) -->
 ![](https://i.imgur.com/QxyEfdZ.gif)

-For convenience, we have prepared a light-set of scenes which can be downloaded by running ```download_mp3d_fpe.py -h```.
+For convenience, we host the `mp3d_fpe` dataset at HuggingFace site [EnriqueSolarte/mp3d_fpe](https://huggingface.co/datasets/EnriqueSolarte/mp3d_fpe/tree/main).
 <!-- For accessing to the whole dataset, please send us an email to enrique.solarte.pardo@gmail.com, or nthu.vslab@gmail.com. -->

 <!-- For more details about our dataset, please see [MP3D-FPE dataset](mp3d_fpe_dataset.md)